open-contracting/standard-development-handbook/docs/standard/translation.md

 A translation glossary is [available](https://www.transifex.com/OpenDataServices/open-contracting-standard-1-1/glossary/en/) (change the language code at the end of the URL to view the glossary in different languages).
 It can also be accessed from within the translation editor.

-The glossary contains key technical terms in open contracting that must be translated carefully.
+The glossary contains key terms that must be used consistently.

 In our translation process, we encourage translators to: